Drew McIntyre: Personal life

 Galloway became engaged to American professional wrestler Taryn Terrell in July 2009, while both working for WWE and they married in Las Vegas in May 2010.
 They divorced in May 2011.
 Galloway met doctor Kaitlyn Frohnapfel at a bar in 2013 and they married on 10 December 2016.
 They currently reside in Nashville, Tennessee, having previously lived in Tampa, Florida.

 Galloway's mother, Angela, died on 3 November 2012, at the age of 51 after suffering from cerebellar ataxia.

 Galloway is a supporter of Scottish football club Rangers F.C.

 On 2 June 2023, Galloway announced that he had become an American citizen.

 Championships and accomplishments

 McIntyre's first championship in WWE was the WWE Intercontinental Championship, which he held once.

 McIntyre also had success in WWE's developmental territory Florida Championship Wrestling, as he won the FCW Florida Heavyweight Championship once.

+McIntyre is a three-time WWE Champion, and a four-time world champion in total in WWE.